Spring 2020 Cohort Application is closed

 |myCourses LMS Training via ITS||

-Complete the myCourses LMS Training facilitated through ITS in myCourses.
+Complete the myCourses LMS Training facilitated through ITS in myCourses by May 8, 2020.
 Participants must complete or test out of the myCourses LMS training available as an organization in the myCourses platform.

 When you have passed the final exam, you will be awarded a certificate.
 Download this certificate, and submit in the appropriate location in the TOCP course.

-Complete the TOCP course in myCourses.
+Complete the TOCP course in myCourses by May 8, 2020.
 This course models one way to design an online course.
 There are 7 units, each requires approximately 2 hours to complete.
 Each unit has a number of readings, multimedia content, and a discussion.